GNU epsilon -- an extensible programming language: Small-step dynamic semantics

 $[\CODE{let}_e]$ is simple enough: a \LETNAME block is evaluated by first pushing the \LETNAME-bound expression $\DHANDLE{h_1}{e}$; when such evaluation eventually ends producing a bundle in the value stack the \textit{\LETNAME contractive rule} can fire, assuming the bundle dimension is sufficient: then the holed \LETNAME expression is replaced by the \LETNAME body on the stack, with an updated environment in which the first $n$ bundle components are named, and all $m$ of them are popped off the value stack, implementing the behavior described in \SECTION\ref{let-blocks-can-ignore-some-values}.
 It should be remarked that the holed \LETNAME expression ``disappears from the stack'' as soon as its body is pushed.
 This behavior is useful for potentially \textit{tail-position subexpressions}: after we reduce a \LETNAME block to its body, the \LETNAME block itself can be disposed of, saving stack space.

-$[\CODE{let}_c]$ just consists in replacing the \CALLNAME expression on the top with its holed counterpart (with an immaterial local environment), and pushing actuals on top of it, so that they will be evaluated starting from the leftmost one, all in the same local environment of the call.
+$[\CODE{call}_e]$\footnote{Trivial error fixed in 2014: the original text mistakenly said ``$[\CODE{let}_c]$'' instead of ``$[\CODE{call}_e]$''.} just consists in replacing the \CALLNAME expression on the top with its holed counterpart (with an immaterial local environment), and pushing actuals on top of it, so that they will be evaluated starting from the leftmost one, all in the same local environment of the call.
 When actuals are evaluated the \textit{\CALLNAME contractive rule} has the opportunity to fire, provided that the value stack contains a topmost activation with exactly as many 1-dimension bundles as the (current!) number of parameters of the called procedure, and of course provided that a procedure with the appropriate name exists.
 If that is the case the holed \CALLNAME expression is replaced with the procedure body, and the local environment with an environment containing \textit{only} the parameter bindings.
 It is crucial here \textit{not} to extend the call-time local environment, since we want to prevent nonlocal visibility, for efficiency reasons.
 In a similar vein to the \LETNAME case, a tail-position holed \CALLNAME is \textit{replaced} by the called procedure body.

 $[\CODE{primitive}_e]$ and $[\CODE{primitive}_c]$ are very similar to their \CALLNAME counterparts; the contractive rule cannot fire if the primitive name is not bound, or the primitive function is undefined.
 Notice that the primitive function is allowed to return a new global state, and the contractive rule effectively establishes it for the resulting configuration.